 FAA starts testing drone detection and mitigation equipment at airports

 The Federal Aviation Administration (FAA) announced today that it plans to evaluate technologies and systems that could detect and mitigate potential safety risks posed by unmanned aircraft.
-The effort will be part of the agency's Unmanned Aircraft Systems Detection and Mitigation Research Program.
+The effort will be part of the agency’s Airport Unmanned Aircraft Systems Detection and Mitigation Research Program.

 After the initial testing and evaluation in New Jersey, the agency expects to expand the effort to four additional U.S. airports.
 Those selections will be made at a later date.